bchaps1999/map-matching/README.md

 ## Acknowledgements

-I would like to thank Professor Gabriel Kreindler of Harvard University for bringing me onto the team and for all his guidance and support throughout the process.
-Special thanks also to Professor Peter Christensen of the University of Illinois Urbana-Champaign and Professor Renato Schwambach Vieira of the Catholic University of Brasília.
+*This code was developed by Brendan Chapuis as part of a project on the impact of traffic cameras on driver behavior with Gabriel Kreindler of Harvard University, Peter Christensen of the University of Illinois Urbana-Champaign, and Renato Schwambach Vieira of the Catholic University of Brasília.*

-*This project was supported by the Harvard University Data Science Initiative Faculty Special Projects Fund for the project A Toolkit for Precise Geographic Data on Urban Roads: Application to Measuring the Impact of Automated Cameras on Speeding and Road Crashes*
+*This project was supported by the Harvard University Data Science Initiative Faculty Special Projects Fund for the project A Toolkit for Precise Geographic Data on Urban Roads: Application to Measuring the Impact of Automated Cameras on Speeding and Road Crashes.*